-The Genesis Foundation for Children is pleased to again be offering a limited number of grants to fund clinical, education, and therapy programs for children and young adults with genetic disorders, rare diseases, and intellectual and physical disabilities.
+The Genesis Foundation for Children is pleased to offer a limited number of grants to fund clinical, education, and therapy programs for children and young adults with genetic disorders, rare diseases, and intellectual and physical disabilities.

-Please click THE GENESIS FOUNDATION GRANT APPLICATION to download our 2017 application for reference.
-The 2018 Grant Application will open on July 1st, 2018.
-Please keep your proposal to 3 pages maximum, single spaced.
-Please submit your application via email to firstname.lastname@example.org with Grant Proposal in the subject line.
+Please keep your proposal 3 pages maximum, single spaced.
+Please submit your application via email to email@example.com with Grant Proposal in the subject line.

 Applications will be screened for eligibility and completeness by The Genesis Foundation for Children staff.

 - What is the average grant size and how much should I request?

 - There is no steadfast rule as to how much an applicant should request.
 Historically, however, grants are generally in the range of $1,000 to $5,000.
 Larger grants are occasionally awarded to organizations with particularly compelling program needs.
 Applications should clearly state why the specific amount is requested and how the funds will be used.

 - Do I need to submit a Letter of Inquiry?

 - The Foundation does not accept Letters of Inquiry prior to submitting a proposal for consideration.